publiclab/publiclab-archive/notes/sagarpreet/06-06-2018/what-should-be-appropriate-marker-for-each-environmental-layer.md

 ---
-title: What should be appropriate marker for each environmental layer ?
+title: 'What should be appropriate marker for each environmental layer ?'
 tagnames: question:general, general
 author: sagarpreet
 path: /notes/sagarpreet/06-06-2018/what-should-be-appropriate-marker-for-each-environmental-layer.md